wilseypa/warped-models/src/epidemic/README.md

 3. Region    : number of regions
-               For each region : region name, number of locations
-	           a.
-For each location : location name, number of persons, travel time to central hub, diffusion trigger interval a1.
-For each person : pid, susceptibility, is vaccinated, infection state
+               For each region : region name, number of locations (a) For each location : location name, number of persons, travel time to central hub, diffusion trigger interval (a.1) For each person : pid, susceptibility, is vaccinated, infection state

 Legend :